This is a straightforward post based on my experience and personal opinion. Which is best Godaddy vs Bluehost for beginners to start a website?

 I will talk about both the hosting (GoDaddy vs Bluehost) one by one.
 Here all that I am writing is based on my opinion and experience after using their hosting plans on my other blogs.

 I first started my blog in 2015.
-Currently, I have 2 blogs whose name I don’t want to disclose here on this website.
+Currently, I have 2 blogs whose names I don’t want to disclose here on this website.
 At that time I knew only a few hosting providers.

 So, I bought my domain name and hosting from Godaddy (I used a coupon code to reduce some prices).
 I bought GoDaddy’s shared hosting plan in which they were providing me 512MB of RAM, 100GB of disk space, etc.